Supermarine Spitfire (Griffon-powered variants): E type

-The 20 mm Hispano cannon were moved outboard and a more effective .50 calibre Browning .50 cal M2/AN heavy machine gun with 250 rpg was added to the inner gun-bay replacing the outer Browning .303s.
+The 20 mm Hispano cannon were moved outboard and a more effective .50-inch Browning .50 cal M2/AN heavy machine gun with 250 rpg was added to the inner gun-bay replacing the outer Browning .303s.
 The first trial installation of the installation (modification 1029) was made in BS118, a Mark XI in November 1943.
-This armament later became standard for all Spitfire Mk XIVs used by 2 TAF as fighters.
+This armament later became standard for all Spitfire Mk XIVs used by RAF 2nd Tactical Air Force as fighters.
 The improved armament was more effective for both air-to-air engagements and air-to-ground attacks.

 The Mk XII flew operationally with their rounded wingtips replaced by shorter, squared off fairings; the single-stage supercharger of the Griffon II or IV used in the Mk XIIs meant that it was rated and used as a low altitude fighter and the LF prefix used by Merlin-powered Spitfires was never applied.

 Starting in early 1945 most Spitfire Mk XIVs also used clipped wing tips, mainly to reduce wrinkling of the wing's skin; again the LF prefix was not applied to these aircraft.

 Redesigned late wing

 As the Spitfire gained more power and was able to fly at greater speeds the risk of aileron reversal was increasing so the Supermarine design team set about redesigning the wings to counter this possibility.
 The original wing design had a theoretical aileron-reversal speed of 580 mph, which was somewhat lower than that of some contemporary fighters.
-The new wing of the Spitfire F Mk 21 and its successors was designed to help alleviate this problem; the wing's stiffness was increased by 47 per cent and a new design of aileron using piano hinges and geared trim tabs meant the theoretical aileron-reversal speed was increased to 825 mph.
+The new wing of the Spitfire F Mk 21 and its successors was designed to help alleviate this problem; the wing's stiffness was increased by 47 percent and a new design of aileron using piano hinges and geared trim tabs meant the theoretical aileron-reversal speed was increased to 825 mph.
 This wing entered service on the Spitfire XXI.
 The standard armament was now four 20mm Hispano IIs or the shorter, lighter Hispano V cannons, each with 150 rounds per gun.